VaniaTominc/GA-Project-04/README.md

   <img src="https://user-images.githubusercontent.com/83227280/130880344-29029dc7-0ad8-4fa7-94ff-323040d4eef9.gif">
 </p>

 In the above gif, we can see that one product is displayed twice.
-This happens when a customer wants to add the same product to the cart more than once.
-If the customer then wants to remove one of those double products from the basket, both products are removed.
-If the customer successfully removes the product, the cart price does not refresh properly.
+This happens when customers add the item to the cart more than once.
+If they then want to remove the extra from the basket, both products are removed.
+The cart price also doesn’t refresh properly when products are removed.
 I am aware that in the first case, I should have added an if-else statement to check if the same product already exists in the basket, while in the second case, I think I need to change my code slightly, and then the cart price will be correctly displayed.
 I also need to make sure that any internal changes to the cart, like +, -, remove, are saved to the localstorage and a new status is displayed when the web page is refreshed.
 Due to all these minor problems, my cart currently does not work 100%.

 #### ➡️  Other components